waterupto/Calefactio/README.md

 Having a comprehensive view of various factors effecting the climate with the ability of performing operations will be really helpful.
 With our clean UI and nifty features like uploading your own database, the application is sure to be helpful.

 ## Dataset Used📚
-For the intial working and reference of data field we are using the [GISS Surface Temperature Analysis (GISTEMP v4)](https://data.giss.nasa.gov/gistemp/) dataset by NASA.<br>
+For the intial working and reference of data field, we are using the [GISS Surface Temperature Analysis (GISTEMP v4)](https://data.giss.nasa.gov/gistemp/) dataset by NASA.<br>

 <img src="assets/annual.gif" height=450px><br>